Kerry Carpenter Player Props: Tigers vs. Orioles

 Kerry Carpenter At The Plate

-- Carpenter leads Detroit with 15 hits, batting .217 this season with nine extra-base hits.
+- Carpenter leads Detroit in total hits (15) this season while batting .217 with nine extra-base hits.

-- Carpenter has picked up a hit in 45.0% of his 20 games this season, with at least two hits in 25.0% of them.
+- Carpenter has picked up a hit in nine of 20 games this year, with multiple hits five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.